Will a Third DWI Send Me to Prison in Dallas?

 • Does not remove defense strategies

-But it does mean someone will likely spend about 10 days in the county jail, and it places the case firmly in felony territory, where prison is a real risk.
+But it does mean that you'll spend about 10 days in the county jail if you're convicted, and because you're facing a felony charge, prison is a real risk.
+It's just not a guaranteed outcome.

 How Third DWIs Are Viewed by Dallas Courts